Ethical decision-making model to resolve or alleviate ethical dilemmas

 Speaker Disclosures:

-Financial: Linda Cherrey Reeser is a professor at Western Michigan University, School of Social Work.
-She receives a speaking honorarium from PESI, Inc.
+Financial: Linda Reeser has an employment relationship with Western Michigan University.
+She receives a speaking honorarium from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

-Nonfinancial: Linda Cherrey Reeser has no relevant nonfinancial relationship to disclose.
+Non-financial: Linda Reeser has no relevant non-financial relationships.

 Target Audience